Rules & Alerts is an intelligent notification system that enables social good organizations to advance the way care is delivered.

 Reach out 1 week before school field trip when parent signature is missing and student has expressed interest

-Available to clients the morning of March 9, 2023
+Available to clients as of March 9, 2023

 Time-based alerts are 360 only